Mountain chickadee: Vocalization

 Their call is a throaty chick-adee-dee-dee, while their song is a 3- or 4-note descending whistle fee-bee-bay or fee-bee-fee-bee.
 Their song sounds like it is whistling the word "Cheeseburger".

 They travel in pairs or small groups, and may join multi-species feeding flocks after breeding season.
 When mountain chickadees are choosing a male to mate with, they tend to mate with the more dominant male.
 Males with a loud call and a large body tend to be chosen by females over quieter and smaller males.
-This makes the mountain chickadee’s callings and songs a very important factor in their reproduction.
+This makes the mountain chickadee's callings and songs a very important factor in their reproduction.

 Behavior

-The mountain chickadee’s behavior is pretty similar to other chickadee species.
-They are fast and agile birds that hop through twigs while looking for insects and seeds.
-When summer is coming to an end, the mountain chickadees group together with a couple adult birds and some young birds in each grouping.
-The young birds usually spend the summer on their own, but as winter comes around they meet up with the older birds.
+Mountain chickadees live across a wide range of altitudes and ecosystem types in mountainous areas, resulting in varying levels of activity and behaviors like food-caching.
+There is some evidence that mountain chickadees have spatial cognition with regard to where they have cached food.
+Individuals in urban areas appear to be able to habituate quickly to novel stimuli, potentially allowing the species to successfully nest in human-dominated environments.
+Juvenile birds often leave adult groups for summer foraging, but return to flock with older birds in the winter.
 Recent studies have indicated that in mixed flocks, black-capped chickadees become dominant over mountain chickadees.
-They are also very active birds.
-They can be found grasping to small twigs, and often hang upside down.
+They are also very active birds, and can be found grasping to small twigs, and often hang upside down.